Like with us adults, toddlers should also have a comfy pillow to get a good night’s sleep.

 This best toddler pillow will not disappoint!

-What we love most about this toddler pillow are the different designs you can choose from.
+What we love most about this organic toddler pillow are the different designs you can choose from.
 These aren’t ordinary and plain designs.
 Some of them can be educational and work great for the stimulation of younger toddlers!

-The toddler pillow and pillowcase are made of 100% natural cotton.
+The organic toddler pillow and pillowcase are made of 100% natural cotton.
 The filling is made of microfiber balls that are synthetic but free of harmful chemicals.

 Despite being made in China, this toddler pillow is still certified to be safe and chemical-free.